|Forms||Online Options||Download Form|

 Filing a Claim

-Only the shipper, consignee or third party who has claim or title to the goods may file a claim.
+Only the shipper, consignee or third party who has claim and/or title to the goods may file a claim.
 To file a claim please visit https://www.herculesfreight.com/Forms/ClaimsForm and complete the form provided.
 Please note, all required information will be marked with a red asterisk and will need to be completed in order to successfully submit the claim form.
 Once you have submitted your claim online, you will receive a confirmation email stating that your claim was successfully received.

 Our Handling of Your Claim